ludwig-ai/ludwig-docs/docs/configuration/features/loss_functions.md

 # Loss Functions

-This page documents the loss functions added in Ludwig 0.14.
+This page documents the loss functions available in Ludwig 0.15.
 Each loss is registered for a specific set of feature types and is selected by setting `loss.type` on the output feature.

 For the complete loss catalog (including classic cross-entropy, MSE, MAE, and sequence